Shiva-gsk/SSL-admin-task/README.md

 To allow range of IP we can just use subnet mask something like 203.0.113.0/24 which basically allows all IPs in range of 203.0.113.1 - 203.0.113.255. (/24 says that 24 bits are like subnet mask and yhh remaining bits can be anything.)

-But Yhh Public IP changes sometimes, if the router goes down or due to DHCP or anyother thing..
+But Yhh Public IP changes sometimes, if the router goes down or due to DHCP by ISP or anyother thing..

 So, just tried it out once and removed the rule, as I might get locked out if something goes off.